MichalLytek/type-graphql/docs/middlewares.md

 ### Intercepting the execution result

-Middleware also have the ability to intercept the result of a resolver's execution.
-They are able not only to e.g. log it but can also replace it with a new value:
+Middleware also has the ability to intercept the result of a resolver's execution.
+It's not only able to e.g. create a log but also replace the result with a new value:

 ```typescript
 export const CompetitorInterceptor: MiddlewareFn = async (_, next) => {